MBaldessari77/blog/_posts/2017-02-10-continuos-integration-static-code-analisys.md

 ## Conclusion

-With a simple practice, and with an initial minimal friction, whe increase the stability of our client code and reduce impact with release build and deploy process.
-This allowed us to **save much time later**, for example, searching reasons for crash in the [minification step](https://en.wikipedia.org/wiki/Minification_(programming))!
+With a simple practice, and with an initial minimal friction, we increase the stability of our client code and reduce impact with release build and deploy process.
+This allowed us to save much time later, for example, searching reasons for crash in the [minification step](https://en.wikipedia.org/wiki/Minification_(programming))!